Boston International Piano Competition

 Festival and on PBS Television.

-Mr. Lewin is a Juilliard School graduate and a Steinway Artist.
-One of America’s most sought-after teachers, he is on the piano faculties of the Boston Conservatory and Boston University, directs the Boston Conservatory Piano Masters Series and has mentored many prize-winning pianists. www.michaellewin.com
+A Steinway Artist, Mr. Lewin is a native New Yorker and studied at the Julliard School.
+One of America’s most sought-after teachers, he is Piano Professor at the Boston Conservatory at Berklee, directs the Boston Conservatory Piano Masters Series and has mentored many prize-winning pianists. www.michaellewin.com

 Eri Nakamura has performed widely throughout the